sherlock-project/sherlock/docs/removed-sites.md

 ```

 ## Atom Discussions
-As of 25-07-2022, Atom Discussions seems to not work beceause it keeps on
+As of 25-07-2022, Atom Discussions seems to not work because it keeps on
-redirecting to github discussion tab which does not exist and is not specific to a username
+redirecting to GitHub discussion tab which does not exist and is not specific to a username

 ```json
   "Atom Discussions": {